psi4/psi4/doc/sphinxman/source/sapt.rst

 The :math:`S^{2}` approximation is usually pretty good, but may break down for short intermolecular distance, particularly in high-order terms.
-To compensate these deviations, in 2014 Parker et al. [Parker:2014:094106]_ recommended to scale all :math:`S^{2}` approximated exchange terms by the ratio:
+To compensate for these deviations, in 2014 Parker et al. [Parker:2014:094106]_ recommended to scale all :math:`S^{2}` approximated exchange terms by the ratio:

 .. math:: p_{EX}(\alpha) = \left( \frac{E_{exch}^{(10)}}{E_{exch}^{(10)}(S^{2})} \right)^{\alpha}

-and recommended using the ratio :math:`\alpha = 1`.
+and recommended using the ratio with exponent :math:`\alpha = 1`.
 To obtain SAPT energies with this scaling, simply set the keyword ``exch_scale_alpha true``.
 Alternatively, another value for :math:`\alpha` can be specified by setting |sapt__exch_scale_alpha| to a value.
 For example, ::